MichiganDataScienceTeam/MDST-Onboarding/README.md

 These checkpoints are _not_ meant to be selective.
 Their sole purpose is to give you sufficient foundational knowledge about Python and some important packages so you can start contributing to a project.

 The definition of success for us is to have everyone who begins the tutorials finish them.
-Thus, we will offer support in two ways:
+Thus, we will offering support with Office Hours

--   Tutorials: We will host one live tutorial introducing the Command Line, Python, and its related packages.
-The session will be a combination of short presentations and Q&A.

--   Office Hours: We will be offering 2 office hours in-person for you to come ask questions and receive feedbacks.

-The exact date, time, and location of the tutorials and office hours can be found on the onboarding resource website [here](https://mdst-club.notion.site/MDST-Onboarding-3d1b3591dd224115a548325a7d66a723)

-Neither tutorials nor office hours are mandatory.
+* OHs are not mandatory

-We have also created a [forum](https://edstem.org/us/join/jxVrDG) where you can ask questions.
+We have also created a [forum](https://edstem.org/us/join/Mx3ut8) where you can ask questions.

 ## Submission